Beyoncé ties Grammys record; Bad Bunny gets crowd dancing - KESQ

 Solti, a Hungarian-British conductor, also has 31 Grammys.
 He’s held on to the record since 1997.

-Bad Bunny opened the Grammy Awards with a festive, high-energy performance that brought many of the audience including Taylor Swift who rose to her feet and danced near her table.
+Bad Bunny opened the Grammy Awards with a festive, high-energy performance that brought many of the audience including Taylor Swift who rose to her feet and danced near her table at Los Angeles’ Crypto.com Arena.

 Noah introduced Bunny calling him a “global force” who is the most streamed and listened to artist in the world.